open-xchange/appsuite-middleware/documentation/components/mail_categories.md

     com.openexchange.mail.categories.uc2.name.de_DE=Arbeit

-#### 5. Setup the initiale system category rules (optional)
+#### 5. Setup the initial system category rules (optional)

 Since the mails are currently not flagged at all, all categories except the general category will be empty.
 In order to prevent such a bad user experience you have the possibility to define predefined rules, which will be added to each user individually.
 But in order to improve the imap performance it is strongly recommended to use system wide rules instead!
 This also makes changes/improvements of the rules much easier.

 For example if you use dovecot with pigeonhole you can configure sieve scripts which will be run before the user scripts (see 'sieve_before' parameter: [Pigeonhole Configuration](http://wiki2.dovecot.org/Pigeonhole/Sieve/Configuration)).
-The sieve script for users in germany could look like this:
+The sieve script for users in Germany could look like this:

     require "imap4flags";